 Plunder Pal

-This Pirate is exclusive to Battlegrounds Duos (it’s a Duos-only minion), and while we are generally talking about regular battlegrounds here, Plunder Pal is a mansion and it’s a part of the Pirate family. he is very good at generating resources and should be picked up in most games, especially if you happen to get him early on.
+This Pirate is exclusive to Battlegrounds Duos (it’s a Duos-only minion), and while we are generally talking about regular battlegrounds here, Plunder Pal is a mansion, and it’s a part of the Pirate family.
+He is very good at generating resources and should be picked up in most games, especially if you happen to get him early on.

 Peggy Sturdybone

 Peggy is also one of the core pirates, as she works very well when you are cycling minions with a lot of gold.
-One other thing to note is that she works extremely well if she and Defiant Shipwright are on the board (the Shipwright needs to be the only other pirate), because each time you trigger Peggy, she will give stats to Shipwright, and his affect will also trigger.
+One other thing to note is that she works extremely well if she and Defiant Shipwright are on the board (the Shipwright needs to be the only other pirate), because each time you trigger Peggy, she will give stats to Shipwright, and his effect will also trigger.
 This can make Shipwright very big and carry you through the mid-game.

 Gritty Headhunter

-Gritty Headhunter is a pretty good pirate that has a very good innate value.
+Gritty Headhunter is a pretty good pirate who has a very good innate value.
 Basically, in the early stages of the game, it’s a must-pick because he has decent stats and you also get the spell that gets you a random pirate from the shop.
 In the later stages of the game, he’s very powerful with Bran because…well, you get the idea.
 You get a lot of free pirates from the Battlecray.

 Lovesick Balladist